TNTurnerLab/fitDNM/README.md

 Variant file: for the variant file to integrate automatically into the workflow the file must be ordered in the following way:
 `holder_column + " " + chromosome + " " +  position + " " + reference + " " + alternate + '\n'` where the holder column can take on any value.
 They must also be on hg38

+## Usage details:
+Given that the double saddle point model in fitDNM relies upon using variants that have been by scored through CADD, this pipeline requires that indels are filtered out.
+Either the user can provide a variant file that has been prefiltered, or this pipeline by default will do the filtering by default.

+Additionally, here we use a 1-based BED coordinate system for retriving the sequences and calculating the length.

 ## Requirements and usage:

 `Tabix`  (http://www.htslib.org/doc/tabix.html) <br>